versia-pub/docs/docs/extensions/polls.md

 }
 ```

+Each number in the `votes` array corresponds to the number of votes for each option.
+The index of the array corresponds to the index of the poll option in the original Poll object.

 If the poll is closed, the server **MUST** respond with a `403 Forbidden` response code.

 The total amount of votes can be calculated by summing the `votes` array.